 - In case you are asking for an extra budget (see more details in the dedicated section below) for equipment, we’d recommend:

-- That this extra budget is requested only for procurement of major equipment bearing significant costs.
-We’d refrain from ‘accumulating’ costs of minor equipment, just in order to justify such extra budget.
+- That this extra budget is requested only for budget items bearing significant costs.
+We’d refrain from ‘accumulating’ costs of minor equipment or experimental and field work costs, just in order to justify such extra budget.
 For example, requesting extra budget for purchasing a new expensive Confocal Laser Scanning Microscope is legitimate.
 However, requesting it for purchasing a collection of simple lab microscopes is not considered reasonable for this matter.

 Consumables including fieldwork and animal costs: Purchase of consumables is eligible as well under the ERC budget.
 The full costs of procuring consumables can be charged to the project’s budget, in contrast to the “depreciation value” mechanism applied with costs of equipment.
 The procurement of consumables should be justified and in line with the suggested project methodology.
 To the extent possible, detail the type of consumables you budgeted and link them to the relevant methods and experiments planned.

-Other additional direct costs: Any other direct costs which do not fall under any of the above mentioned categories, may be listed here.
+Other additional direct costs: This can include other direct costs which do not fall under any of the above mentioned categories, for example other services such as financial audit costs.
+In addition, this category can include ‘Direct costing for Large Research Infrastructures’, if applicable.

 The following two entries are not subject to the indirect costs (overhead) rate, but should be included in the total amount, if requested.
 Note: the full explanation about these two categories is rather complex and definitely beyond the scope of this article.
 In case you believe that any of these categories is relevant to your budget presentation, make sure to consult about that with your institution’s financial department, or with our team.